Prosecutors, legal scholars back appeal in murder case

 ST. LOUIS (AP) - Dozens of legal ethics scholars and prosecutors have joined an effort get a new trial for a man serving a life sentence for murder in Missouri.

-A brief filed last week by 106 scholars, including law professors from Stanford and Harvard, supports St. Louis Circuit Attorney Kimberly Gardner’s effort to get a new trial for Lamar Johnson, who was convicted in a 1994 murder related to a drug dispute.
-Thirty-four prosecutors also filed a brief in support of the effort to get Johnson a new trial.
+A brief filed last week by 106 scholars, including law professors from Stanford and Harvard, supports St. Louis Circuit Attorney Kimberly Gardner’s effort to get a new trial for Lamar Johnson, convicted in a 1994 murder related to a drug dispute.
+Meanwhile, 34 prosecutors filed a brief in support of the effort to get Johnson a new trial.

-Gardner alleges that misconduct by police and a former St. Louis prosecutor led to Johnson’s conviction.
-Circuit Judge Elizabeth Hogan ruled in August that Gardener’s claims are inconclusive and she doesn’t have the authority to grant Johnson a new trial.
+Gardner alleges that misconduct by police and a former St. Louis prosecutor led to Johnson’s conviction, but Circuit Judge Elizabeth Hogan ruled in August that Gardener’s claims are inconclusive and she doesn’t have the authority to grant Johnson a new trial.
 Johnson appealed Hogan’s ruling.

+The professors’ brief said Gardner “acted well within her ethical, professional, and legal obligations as a minister of justice in taking steps to remedy the wrongful conviction of Lamar Johnson.”

+Before ruling against Gardner’s request for a new trial, Hogan appointed the attorney general to represent the state after noting a potential conflict because Gardner is accusing her own office of misconduct by declaring that she believes Johnson was wrongly convicted.

 Sign up for Daily Newsletters